aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     This ensures that the app will work regardless of which domain it is served from.

-    For development, `windows.location.hostname` will resolve to `localhost`, as before.
+    During development, `windows.location.hostname` will resolve to `localhost`, as before.
 When running in production – as it is here on my blog – it will resolve to the domain name of the site[^8].

 [^1]: If you don’t want to use the terminal, you can open up your graphical file browser and create the `demo` folder using that and then use your graphical code editor to create an `index.html` file in that folder.
 You will, however, need to run the `site` command from a terminal session with its current working directory set to the `demo` folder… there’s no getting away from that.